When you look at a bottle of wine, what do you see on the label?

 Unfortunately, more affordable in the past has meant lower quality.
 But today coops are encouraging members to crop lower to increase the quality of the product which means they can charge more for it.
 And because they have access to so much fruit. much of it great,

 wines made by coops can give you a BIG BANG FOR YOUR BUCK!

 This month, Kevin Gagnon of Snarky Wine prompts the Italian Food Wine Travel group of writers to learn more about coops in Italy.
-We joined in with three sparkling wines from a northern Italian coop, Val D’Oca, which we paired with crab sushi, a crab squash bisque, and polenta with crab and lobster.
-See what others wrote about by scrolling down; further you’ll find the discussion questions for our 8am Pacific twitter chat using the hashtag #ItalianFWT,
+We joined in with three sparkling wines from a northern Italian coop, Val D’Oca, which we paired with crab sushi, a crab squash bisque, and polenta with crab, shrimp, and lobster.
+See what others wrote about by scrolling down; further you’ll find the discussion questions for our 8am Pacific twitter chat using the hashtag #ItalianFWT.

 Val D’Oca – Rose Sparkling Wine – 11.5% alcohol SRP $12